-Most pet insurance is offered on a reimbursement basis and requires you to pay vet fees upfront.
+Most pet insurance plans are offered on a reimbursement basis and require you to pay vet fees upfront.
 However, some insurers now allow your veterinarian to send the bill directly to your insurance provider for payment.

 What does pet insurance cover?

-Most pet insurers offer two main options: cover for accidents and illnesses, and cover for accidents only.
-While the list of covered treatments and conditions varies between insurers, accident and illness policies will typically cover:
+Most pet insurance companies offer two main options: cover for accidents and illnesses, and cover for accidents only.
+While the list of covered treatments and conditions varies between insurers, accident and illness plans will typically cover:

 Accidents and illnesses

 X-rays and MRIs

 Make sure you read your policy closely to find out what dog care is and isn’t covered.
 For example, some policies cover exam and consultation fees while others won’t.
 Some cover behavioral training and others don’t.
 Cover for alternative therapies (such as acupuncture), prescription diets, and a range of other expenses also varies, so it’s worth shopping around for the right policy.

 Will all of my vet bills be covered?